Get Started Free

 David Anderson

-Software Practice Lead
+Principal Software Practice Lead

-Experiencing Failure Recovery (Exercise)
+Experiencing Failure Recovery (Docker)

 Overview

 In this exercise you will explore checkpointing and observe how Flink uses checkpoints to recover from failures.
+This exercise uses the same Docker-based setup as some of the other exercises.

 Setup